beegee-tokyo/SX126x-Arduino/README.md

 ----
 ## General info
 I stumbled over the [SX126x LoRa family](https://www.semtech.com/products/wireless-rf/lora-transceivers) in a customer project.
 Most of the existing Arduino libraries for Semtech's SX127x family are unfortunately not working with this new generation LoRa chip.
 I found a usefull base library from Insight SIP which is based on the original Semtech SX126x library and changed it to work with the ESP32.
 For now the library is tested with an [eByte E22-900M22S](http://www.ebyte.com/en/product-view-news.aspx?id=437) module connected to an ESP32 and an [Insight SIP ISP4520](https://www.insightsip.com/products/combo-smart-modules/isp4520) which combines a Nordic nRF52832 and a Semtech SX1262 in one module.
-It is as well tested with an [RAKwireless WisCore RAK4631](https://store.rakwireless.com/products)
+It is as well tested with an [RAKwireless WisCore RAK4630](https://store.rakwireless.com/products) module

 __**Check out the example provided with this library to learn the basic functions.**__